Muscles Worked in Barbell Rows

 - Grip the bar with an overhand grip.

-- Grip the bar with an overhand grip, and lean forward with the bar hanging from straight arms.
+- Lean forward with the bar hanging from straight arms.

-- Pull the bar as high as you can, so that it touches your abs or chest if possible.
+- Pull the bar as high as you can so that it touches your abs or chest, if possible.

 - With control, lower the bar back to the starting position.

 Table of Contents